stevenwdv/fathom-shadow/docs/development.rst

 Gotchas
 =======

 If you are developing the CLI tools and your changes to their embedded copy of the Fathom JS framework don't seem to be taking effect, commit first.
 The make target that builds ``fathom.zip`` uses ``git archive`` to pull from ``HEAD``.
+In this scenario, we tend to use a single local commit we amend with ``git commit --amend --no-edit`` when we want to test our changes.